balajialg/Datahub-Test-Repo/onboarding.md

 **What if I have a student outside UC Berkeley?**

-We can’t allow non UC Berkeley users as our authentication system only allows users with UC Berkeley email id.
-For such users, We recommend using [Binder service](https://mybinder.org/) to solve for the immediate needs.
+We don’t allow non-UC Berkeley users to log into the Datahub instance directly.
+Our authentication system is designed to allow users with UC Berkeley email id.
+For such users, We recommend using [Binder service](https://mybinder.org/) to solve for the immediate teaching needs.